SAP-samples/teched2023-AI267/exercises/ex5/README.md

 # Login Details
 Every Attendee can use below login credentials. <br>
-we have 40 login user as mentioned below <br>
+we have created 40 users as mentioned below <br>
+These users can be used to login both Front end and Backend.

 # Credentials
 Login User and password details shared below.